 What is a micro lesson?

 Before we jump into micro teaching, let’s break it down: A micro lesson is a small lesson built around one target you’re aiming for your learners to achieve.
 Given the amount of content being learned, a micro lesson should take less than 15 minutes to complete.
 This gives learners a key concept to focus on and master, rather than being confused or overwhelmed with too much information.
 Within the award-winning EdApp platform, each micro lesson lives within a course that is built around a microlearning lesson plan.
-Having small lessons is key to the success of a learning plan, as the bite-sized content results in higher completion and retention rates, ultimately providing better learning experiences.
+Having small lessons is key to the success of a learning plan because, as we’ve mentioned, the bite-sized content results in higher completion and retention rates, ultimately better learning results.

 What is a micro lesson plan?

-A micro lesson plan is focused on one specific subject to be explored within a learning platform.
-It should be designed with the intention of carrying out short, succinct lessons for learners to master.
+Simply put, a micro lesson plan is focused on one specific subject to be explored within a learning platform.
+Your micro lesson plan should be designed with the intention of carrying out short, succinct lessons for your learners to master.

-Within each lesson, there is a wide range of elements to implement that result in higher engagement rates, retention rates, and most importantly, better learning experiences overall.
-One of these elements includes spaced repetition or Brain Boost, where interactive lessons are automatically created based upon core, previously-learned content from the EdApp platform.
+Within each lesson, there’s an opportunity to introduce a wide range of built-in features that result in higher engagement rates, retention rates, and most importantly, better learning experiences.
+One of these elements includes spaced repetition or Brain Boost spaced repetition app, where interactive lessons are automatically created based upon core, previously-learned content from the EdApp platform.
 This feature is backed by a highly-regarded Supermemo SM-2 interval algorithm and can be implemented for any EdApp user, aiming to instil key concepts and boost learners’ retention on any given topic.
 Explore the diagram below for a deeper look into EdApp’s many built-in features and elements found within a powerful Authoring Tool, all of which are designed to help you create the best micro lesson plan for your learners.

 What differs between a micro lesson and a macro lesson plan?

 So what is the difference between a micro lesson plan and a macro lesson plan?
-Micro lesson planning focuses on brief subjects and incorporates a specific topic for learners to absorb quickly, without taking up too much time.
+Simply put, a micro lesson plan focuses on brief subjects and incorporates a specific topic for learners to absorb quickly, without taking up too much time.

 We know that human memory can only hold up to five new pieces of information before it gets lost or overwritten.
-This is why microlearning is so successful by focusing on fewer topics and increasing the knowledge transfer from short-term to long-term memory.
-Microlearning is also more suitable for the modern learner, giving individuals the opportunity to complete lessons when they have a spare five or ten minutes on their morning commute or on their lunch break, for example.
+This is one of the reasons why microlearning is so successful by focusing on fewer topics and embedding the learned topics into long-term memory.

 1. Introduce learners to the topic with a title slide

 It’s important to start by telling your learners what the lesson is about.
 This puts them in the right frame of mind by getting them thinking about learning and making them more receptive to new information.
 By giving them an overview of the topic, you’re also making them think about context (for more on why this is important, see this article on chunking strategy) and what they know about the subject already.
-The more they can relate to subject matter, the more effective the lesson will be, all while providing a greater opportunity for the new information will move into long-term memory more easily.
-A simple introductory slide will do the job, but avoid presenting a wall of text as it will turn people off.
+The more they can relate to the subject matter, the more effective the lesson will be, all while providing a greater opportunity for the new information to embed into your learners’ long-term memory with ease.
+Pro tip: A simple introductory slide will do the job, but avoid presenting a wall of text as it will turn people off.